 See ideas and resources below that support growth and development.
 This topic includes strategies and activities related to body image, diversity, healthy relationships, human development and sexual health, living skills (e.g., self-awareness, communication and social skills, thinking skills), self-efficacy and self-esteem.

 Curriculum, teaching & learning

-- Check Ophea and the Ministry of Education for support in implementing the Health and Physical Education curriculum for grades 1 - 12.
+- Check Ophea and the Ministry of Education Ontario Elementary Curriculum and the Ontario Secondary Curriculum for support in implementing the Interim Edition (re-issued 2018) curriculum.

-- Visit Institute for Catholic Education for Ontario Catholic Curriculum and resources
+- Visit Institute for Catholic Education for Ontario Catholic Curriculum, resources, and parent guides

-- Provide opportunities for discussing students' healthy relationships and self-esteem.
-Celebrate the similarities and differences that exist in the classroom.
+- Provide opportunities to discuss healthy relationships and self-esteem.
+Celebrate the similarities and differences that exist within the classroom.

 - Encourage students to become involved in activities that reflect the diversity of the school community such as positive space clubs, diversity clubs or health action teams.
-Speak to your school administrator and/or public health nurse for more information.
+Speak to your school administrator and/or PHN for more information.